 If you’re staying keto or paleo, look for jerky made without preservatives, fillers, hormones, added sugar, or other garbage.

 #5.
 Low-Carb Muffins

 With a few modifications, you can still enjoy baked goods on paleo and keto.
 If you’re the type of person who wants their snacks to “count”— as a real snacker, you know what this means —low-carb baking might be a good option for you.

 Coming up short?
 Try these low-carb paleo muffins.
 Made with bananas and FBOMB macadamia nut butter with coconut, it’s loaded with nutrients, fiber, and even protein.

 The recipe makes 12 muffins and is freezer-friendly, so you’re set for the week whether you want to take them with you or save them for when you get back.

 #6.
 Cheese Crisps

 Enter Cheese Crisps.
 FBOMB Keto Krunch Cheese Crisps are the perfect crunchy, fat-fueled snack.
-One major benefit of keto is that you’re allowed to have dairy, so these cheese crisps totally fit in.
-I know, we’re excited, too.
+One major benefit of keto is that you’re allowed to have dairy, so these cheese crisps fit in perfectly.

 Each serving contains 14g of fat from premium milk that comes from ethically-treated family-farmed cows.